elaforge/karya/doc/overview.md

 basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host to turn high resolution OSC into VST automation.
 Ardour is the only open source DAW so it's the only option here.
+Someday I would like to write my own synthesizer that responds to OSC.

 - The score format is not as efficient at displaying vertical structure (chords and harmony) as 5-line staff notation.
 This is the price of generality, since